Financial documents and calculator on an accountant's desk

 Good to know

-Even though accounting fees may seem high, an accountant specializing in the healthcare industry typically generates tax savings of $20,000 to $50,000 per year by optimizing your tax structure.
+Even if accounting fees seem high, an accountant specializing in health generally generates tax savings of $20,000 to $50,000 per year thanks to the optimization of your structure.
 The return on investment is almost immediate.
-To compare accounting rates in Quebec, check out our comprehensive guide.
+To compare accounting rates in Quebec, see our complete guide.

 Key tax deductions for healthcare professionals

-A specialized accountant will ensure that you claim all eligible deductions.
+A specialized accountant makes sure that you claim all allowable deductions.
 Here are the main categories:

 • Electricity, heating, telecommunications